The warnings about increased cyber vigilance echo those made shortly after the start of the Iran war. Getty Images

 UAE cautions against 'rushed digital decision-making' in warning over potential cyber attacks

-Abu Dhabi Emergencies, Crises and Disasters Management Centre (ADCMC) informed residents of common cyber threats, reasons for the increase in cyber attacks and indicators of suspicious messages and links, in the “Guidelines for Cybersecurity Awareness during Emergencies.
+The Abu Dhabi Emergencies, Crises and Disasters Management Centre informed the public of common cyber threats, reasons for the increase in cyber attacks and signs of suspicious messages and links in the Guidelines for Cybersecurity Awareness during Emergencies.

 The warnings about increased cyber vigilance echo those made shortly after February 28, when the US and Israel attacked Iran.
 Within hours of those strikes, cyber security analysts warned of an increase in potential cyber attacks from Iran and groups seeking to take advantage of the situation.

-“We’re seeing attackers use AI to automate reconnaissance, generate highly convincing phishing messages and create deepfake content at scale,” Mr Yamout told The National.
+Maher Yamout, a lead researcher for cyber security company Kaspersky, said bad actors were also using AI to exploit geopolitical tension.
+“We’re seeing attackers use AI to automate reconnaissance, generate highly convincing phishing messages and create deepfake content at scale,” he told The National.
 “Whether with a specific target in mind or even just to create widespread fear and confusion during tense times.”

 Mr Yamout added that AI was “lowering the barrier to entry” and making it easier and more economical for cyber crime groups to try to compromise systems all around the world.
-“Anyone can abuse these capabilities, making cyberattacks more widespread than ever before,” he warned.
+“Anyone can abuse these capabilities, making cyber attacks more widespread than ever before,” he warned.

-On Monday, Microsoft's Threat Intelligence division said that phishing campaigns, which can manipulate people into clicking links that may extract and compromise data, also continue to be a popular attack method.
+On Monday, Microsoft's Threat Intelligence division said phishing campaigns, which can manipulate people into clicking links that may extract and compromise data, also continue to be a popular attack method.

-“Analysis of the sending infrastructure indicated that the campaign emails were sent using a legitimate email delivery service, likely originating from a cloud-hosted Windows virtual machine,” a blog post detailing the phishing attacks read.
+“Analysis of the sending infrastructure indicated that the campaign emails were sent using a legitimate email delivery service, likely originating from a cloud-hosted Windows virtual machine,” a blog post detailing the phishing attacks said.

-Updated: May 04, 2026, 7:16 PM
+Updated: May 05, 2026, 1:18 PM